Keyring-Network/core-contracts/docs/index.md

 ## UserPolicies

 Users select one policy.
 Attestors are required to confirm compatibility of the user policy with the admission policy to check before issuing attestations.
-Traders may also define whitelists which are counterparties they will trade with even if compliance cannot be confirmed by an attestor.
-Whitelists only apply where admission policy owners have set the admission policy allowUserWhitelists flag to true.
+Traders may also define approves which are counterparties they will trade with even if compliance cannot be confirmed by an attestor.
+Approves only apply where admission policy owners have set the admission policy allowUserApproves flag to true.

 ### policyManager